 Five Sales Negotiation Traps to Avoid

-Just think of how unsatisfying it can feel if you are the party whose offer has been too quickly accepted.
+A second part of this “first offer” sales negotiation trap is that it is easy to fall into the trap of accepting the other side’s offer too fast.
+In fact, it’s always best to pace yourself.
+As eager as you are to reach an agreement, hasty moves are almost always regretted.Just think of how unsatisfying it can feel if you are the party whose offer has been too quickly accepted.
 You can’t help but wonder what you unnecessarily gave away.
 It’s all about the so-called subjective value — how you feel about the negotiation is often more important in the long term than the specific economic value.

 Perhaps they have had a bad experience in the past where they didn’t get fully paid.
 Or their cash flow is a problem.
 Or there’s someone in procurement blocking any discussion of payments over time — it’s upfront now or else.
 Only when you fully understand the big picture, can you negotiate more effectively.

 Your sales negotiation tactics should be different for each.
 For long-term negotiations to succeed, you need the other side to be successful for the duration of the agreement.

 The Bottom Line

 We negotiate every day — with our partner over who should do the dishes, with our teenager who wants to stay out after curfew, or with our boss for more money.
 Especially in a sales negotiation, practice, prepare, and avoid the common pitfalls above.
 Good luck!

 To learn more about sales negotiations, download The 2 Most Common Sales Negotiation Tactics to Prepare For

 Get key strategy, culture, and talent tools from industry experts that work

 Assess how you stack up against leading organizations in areas matter most

 Download published articles from experts to stay ahead of the competition